crazy4pi314/scipy-vscode-tutorial/1-basics.md

 > **Exercise**: Share your profile
 >
-> Either in your local or browser-based VS Code, try customizing some settings, themes, etc. and then export your current editor config as a gist (or locally if you prefer).
+> Either in your local or browser-based VS Code, try customizing some settings, themes, etc. either from a blank profile or one of the templates.
+Then export your current editor config as a gist (or locally if you prefer).
 If you have the URL for your profile gist, add it to the [discussion page](https://github.com/crazy4pi314/scipy-vscode-tutorial/discussions/17).

 ## Setting up for Python development